So… Your Child is Getting Ready to go into Kindergarten?!

 Basic Vocabulary Words And Words That Rhyme

 Two other essential things five year old kiddos are expected to know are basic vocabulary words, as well as recognizing words that rhyme.
 You can actually teach many of these words through the reading of nursery rhymes and fairy tales.
 Another fun way to teach rhyming words is through a game called Listening Lotto!
 Kids seem to learn so much faster when they’re playing a game!
 I was astonished at the beginning of my first year as a kindergarten teacher to find out that quite a few of my kids had never been exposed to nursery rhymes and fairy tales!
-I discuss this in another post, if you’re interested!

 I actually wrote the more popular ones out on poster boards and put pictures with them.
 This made them more enjoyable to read and memorize!
 We also role played many of these nursery rhymes and fairy tales so that the kids would have an easier time understanding what each word meant.